Are you ready for your Year 11 Chemistry Yearly Exam? Assess your exam-readiness with these commonly asked exam questions.

 Explain why methane has a lower boiling point than water.

 Be one step ahead of your peers with advanced completion of contents before it’s taught at school.
 You’ll gain an in-depth knowledge and understanding of the key concepts for exam success.
-Book your free trial for Year 11 Chemistry today and learn more about our Year 11 Chemistry Term Course.
+Book your free trial for Year 11 Chemistry today and learn more about our Year 11 Chemistry Term Courses.

 Commonly asked exam questions on Module 1 Properties & Structures of Matter are: